-Those two are usually mistakes to be the same thing.
+These are usually mistaken to be the same thing.
 A business name is merely the name under which you do business in a particular part of a country.

 What Is a Patent?

-A Patent is an exclusive right given to an inventor which prevents anyone else from using or selling that invention for a certain period of time.
+A Patent is an exclusive right given to an inventor which prevents anyone else from using or selling that invention for a certain period.
 USPTO defines it as “a limited duration property right relating to an invention.”

 Copyright VS Trademark: Why Should You Understand These Laws?

-Not only does it make people recognize your business, but also it is a sign of trust and reliability.
-It also builds a sense of familiarity between your company and the consumer which becomes a huge motive to choose your business over another.
+Not only does it make people recognise your business, but also it is a sign of trust and reliability.
+It also builds a sense of familiarity between your company and the consumer, which becomes a huge motive to choose your business over another.

-Copyright VS Trademark: Final Things to Remember
+Copyright VS Trademark: Key Takeaways

 Let us sum up the main points you need to remember: